SerjLeo/mlf_backend/README.md

 API specification will be available at http://localhost:port/swagger/index.html.

+## Testing

+For testing [testify](https://github.com/stretchr/testify) and [mockery](https://github.com/vektra/mockery) is used.
+To generate mocks use mockery command:

+`mockery`

 ## Run project with Docker Compose

-To build app containers [docker-compose](https://docs.docker.com/compose/) is used.
+To build app containers [docker-compose](https://docs.docker.com/compose/) libraries is used.

 Initial build command: